 - Use dental products which contain fluoride, including toothpaste

 - Swish an antimicrobial or fluoride mouth rinse

 - Check your gums for inflammation or bleeding

 - Make sure children under 12 drink fluoridated water or take a fluoride supplement

-- Visit your comprehensive Madison family dentists at Total Care Dental at least twice a year for professional cleanings and oral exams.
+Visit our comprehensive Madison family dentists at Total Care Dental at least twice a year for professional cleanings and oral exams.

 Taking care of your teeth at home is one of the best ways to prevent dental health issues.
 Routine check-ups with our experienced Madison dentists can identify potential dental health concerns before problematic symptoms occur.
 Schedule your dental check-ups with our family dentists to bring out your healthiest smile.